jalal246/move-position/README.md

 moveMultiArr(targetedArr: Array, movingMap: Array <FromToObj>)
 ```

-Note that it deals by `FromToObj` as a map to navigate each element to its new position
+Think about `FromToObj` as a map helps to navigate each element to its new position:

 ```js
 const input = ["a", "b", "c"];